sourcegraph/handbook/content/departments/sales/demand-gen/account_based_experience.md

 - Velocity
 - Increase in IARR

 #### Note: This page is a constantly evolving guide to ABX at Sourcegraph.
 We will continue to add more and update as the program grows!
-If you have a suggestion or improvement or just want to talk ABX strategy, please email [Jake Sorensen](mailto:jake@sourcegraph.com)
+If you have a suggestion or improvement or just want to talk ABX strategy, please email [Olivia Simpson](mailto:olivia.simpson@sourcegraph.com)